croedel/PiInfotainment/README.md

 - Optionally add randomly older pictures
 - Enable to specify blacklist for image directories which shall be ignored (e.g. backup, system directories, thumbnails, ...)
 - Enable to ignore directories which contain a "magic filename" `.INFOTAINMENT_IGNORE.txt`
+- Monitor can be scheduled to be switched ON/OFF automatically at certain times

 ### Webserver
 RaspiInfotainment provides a simple HTTP server which can be used to remote control the Infotainment server.